 We also found a need to migrate data in the case of updates not associated with a form transaction.
 If only employee data was changed within SAP and there was no form associated with it, then SAP would fetch the data and pass it to Documentum to update existing employee data.
 It could handle a single employee or multiple employees at one time.
 Changes are collected daily and run in batch at night.

-Performance Flaw
+Performance Enhancements

-During the implementation phase a design flaw was discovered that was causing production performance issues.
-Images that were to appear in a banner displayed on the employee UI in SAP were stored in Documentum.
-Banner content was being processed by ASSAP, stored in Documentum, and then fetched each time it was needed for the UI display.
-The banner content was updated every second or so in the display.
-This impacted performance as the UI process hosted in the Cloud had to pass through the various security layers to access Documentum via ASSAP to fetch the banner content.
-The network latency plus the hundreds of sessions per hour caused ASSAP to run out of memory and it critically reduced the number of sessions available to Documentum to process employee data.

-The process load was just too high for Documentum infrastructure that was sized for fewer transactions.
-Once Armedia determined the root cause, the banners were then taken out of Documentum and managed by SAP.
-Since the deployment was being phased in among small groups in HR, there was no massive impact to the customer’s employee community.
+To improve performance, banner content is managed by SAP.
+This structure provided fast response and could be phased into the solution without a major impact to the customer’s employee community.

 Integration Technology